VoltKraft/PBS_Chunk_Checker/README.md

 - The update mechanism uses GitHub Releases.
 If no dedicated asset is attached, it falls back to the tagged raw file.
 - When a `.sha256` checksum asset is published with a release, the script verifies the downloaded file before replacing the current version.
 - Network errors or rate limits will be reported and do not affect normal operation.
+- If you are updating from a version where the script file was still named `PBS_Chunk_Checker.py`, consider renaming it once manually to `pbs_chunk_checker.py` after the update so that your local copy matches the new release naming.

 ---